 - Providing ergonomic adjustment dispatch consoles, which further improved the workspace

 - Utilizing furniture that accommodated future technology changes/growth

 - Adequately achieving social distancing recommendations

 To accomplish all of these things, CCES needed to perform due diligence by researching and engaging multiple console furniture vendors, and Russ Bassett stood head and shoulders above the rest.
 Bacon shared this comment about the selection process,

 Other companies said we couldn’t do it (accomplish an expansion in the confined space).
 What I liked about Russ Bassett is they listened.
 They listened to what we needed, and to our ideas.
 Then, they delivered a product that worked for our small center, without compromising quality.

 More Effective Use of the Dispatch Center Space

 With this remodel, Bacon’s vision was to have the team positioned in such a way that supported collaboration.
 She no longer wanted the team to feel “cramped” within their workspace.
-Russ Bassett’s design team proposed a solution which placed all active positions in a central island, which ultimately created a clean traffic flow within a modern and professional space that Director Bacon was challenged to overcome.
+Russ Bassett’s design team proposed a solution that placed all active positions on a central island, which ultimately created a clean traffic flow within a modern and professional space that Director Bacon was challenged to overcome.